Toronto Transit Commission: Governance

 As an agency of the City of Toronto, the City has full authority over the TTC's mandate and structure.
 The TTC is responsible to Toronto City Council through its board, composed of members of council and citizens, led by the chair.

 Constituting legislation

-The Municipality of Metropolitan Toronto Act established the modern day "Toronto Transit Commission" from the "Toronto Transportation Commission" in 1954.
+The Municipality of Metropolitan Toronto Act established the Toronto Transit Commission to succeed the Toronto Transportation Commission in 1954.
 When the City of Toronto Act was last updated in 2006, the TTC was continued under the updated act.
 Toronto Municipal Code, chapter 279 stipulates additional fiscal and policy requirements for the TTC, as well as sets out the requirements for the TTC board.
 The TTC itself regulates the use of its system via TTC By-law No. 1, the most current revision being the 2009 revision.

 Board and chair

 The TTC board consists of ten members: six Toronto City Council members and four citizens.
 The citizen members are nominated through an independent public process by the Civic Appointments committee.
 The mayor of Toronto appoints the chair of the TTC, currently Jamaal Myers.
 The chair must be a member of Toronto City Council.
 The board elects a vice-chair from among its members.